 The 2014 Orion Book Award

-The eighth annual Orion Book Award will be presented this spring to a book that deepens our connection to the natural world, presents new ideas about the relationship between people and nature, and achieves excellence in writing.
-We’re busy reading and choosing this year’s finalists; please check back to this page later in March to learn more.
+The eighth annual Orion Book Award will be presented this spring to one nonfiction and one fiction book that deepen our connection to the natural world, present new ideas about the relationship between people and nature, and achieve excellence in writing.
+The Orion staff is busy reading and choosing this year’s finalists; please check back to this page on April 23 to learn more.

 About the Orion Book Award

-The Orion Book Award is given annually to a book that addresses the human relationship with the natural world in a fresh, thought provoking, and engaging manner.
-Four additional books are named as finalists.
+The Orion Book Award is given annually to books that addresses the human relationship with the natural world in a fresh, thought provoking, and engaging manner.
+Additional books are named as finalists.

 Books eligible for the Orion Book Award are judged against these criteria: